python/cpython/Doc/library/weakref.rst

 Specialized versions of :class:`ref` objects can be created through subclassing.
 This is used in the implementation of the :class:`WeakValueDictionary` to reduce the memory overhead for each entry in the mapping.
-This may be most useful to associate additional information with a reference, but could also be used to insert additional processing on calls to retrieve the referent.
+This may be most useful to associate additional information with a weak reference, but could also be used to insert additional processing on calls to retrieve the referent.

 This example shows how a subclass of :class:`ref` can be used to store